Lady Gaga: 2008–2010: Breakthrough with The Fame and The Fame Monster

-By 2008, Gaga had relocated to Los Angeles to work extensively with her record label to complete her debut album, The Fame, and to set up her own creative team called the Haus of Gaga, modeled on Andy Warhol's The Factory.
-The Fame was released on August 19, 2008, and reached number one in Austria, Canada, Germany, Ireland, Switzerland and the UK, as well as the top five in Australia and the US.
-Its first two singles, "Just Dance" and "Poker Face", reached number one in the United States, Australia, Canada and the UK.
-The latter was also the world's best-selling single of 2009, with 9.8 million copies sold that year, and spent a record 83 weeks on Billboard magazine's Digital Songs chart.
-Three other singles, "Eh, Eh (Nothing Else I Can Say)", "LoveGame" and "Paparazzi", were released from the album; the lattermost reached number one in Germany.
-Remixed versions of the singles from The Fame, except "Eh, Eh (Nothing Else I Can Say)", were included on Hitmixes in August 2009.
-At the 52nd Annual Grammy Awards, The Fame and "Poker Face" won Best Dance/Electronica Album and Best Dance Recording, respectively.
+By 2008, Gaga had relocated to Los Angeles to complete her debut album, The Fame, and to set up her own creative team called the Haus of Gaga, modeled on Andy Warhol's The Factory.
+Gaga collaborated with the songwriter-producers RedOne and Martin Kierszenbaum on The Fame, which was released on August 19, 2008 by Cherrytree Records, an Interscope imprint established by Kierszenbaum.
+(Note: Attributed to multiple references:) The album reached number one in Austria, Canada, Germany, Ireland, Switzerland and the UK, as well as the top five in Australia and the United States.
+Its first two singles, "Just Dance" and "Poker Face", reached number one in Australia, Canada, the UK and the US.
+"Poker Face" was also the world's best-selling single of 2009, with 9.8 million copies sold, and spent a record 83 weeks on Billboard magazine's Digital Songs chart.
+Three other singles, "Eh, Eh (Nothing Else I Can Say)", "LoveGame" and "Paparazzi", were released from the album, with "Paparazzi" reaching number one in Germany.
+Remixed versions of the singles from The Fame, except "Eh, Eh (Nothing Else I Can Say)", were included on Gaga's extended play (EP) Hitmixes in August 2009.
+At the 52nd Annual Grammy Awards, The Fame and "Poker Face" won Best Dance/Electronic Album and Best Dance Recording, respectively.
+Gaga was the most awarded artist at the 2010 Brit Awards, winning in three categories.